Daniel A. Grimsley: Career

 After adoption of the Virginia Constitution of 1869 and the Commonwealth's readmission to the Union, Culpeper County's voters elected Grimsley to represent them in the Virginia Senate.
 He served from 1869 and was re-elected twice times, serving for a decade.
 He ran again in 1885, this time to represent Culpeper County in the House of Delegates.

 Not long afterward, fellow legislators elected him a judge of the Circuit Court in Culpeper, so his longtime law partner (and later in-law) James Barbour resumed the seat he had held before the American Civil War.
 Grimsley served as a judge in Culpeper for 23 years.

 Death and legacy

 Judge Grimsley experienced a stroke on February 2, 1910, and died three days later at his home.
-He was survived by his wife, son Capt.
-T. Edward Grimsley (who had become a lawyer by 1900) and five daughters.
-He is buried in Fairview Cemetery in Culpeper, and joined by his elder brother Thomas three years later.
+He had a son, Capt.
+T. Edward Grimsley (who had become a lawyer by 1900), and five daughters.